zabulus/core/doc/sql.extensions/README.db_triggers.txt

 	The attachment is disconnected

 - TRANSACTION START
-	Triggers are fired in the newly created transaction - uncaught exceptions are returned to the client and the transaction is not created
+	Triggers are fired in the newly user created transaction - uncaught exceptions are returned to the client and the transaction is rolled-back.

 - TRANSACTION COMMIT
 	Triggers are fired in the committing transaction - uncaught exceptions